ibm-cloud-docs/vpc/about-vpc.md

 ## Quick instance provisioning with high network performance
 {: #about-vpc-quick-instance-provisioning}

-You can quickly provision scalable generation 2 compute resources in your VPC by creating *virtual server instances* with the core and RAM configuration that's best for your workload.
+You can quickly provision scalable generation 2 compute resources in your VPC by creating *virtual server instances* (VSIs) with the core and RAM configuration that's best for your workload.
 You can select from the supported stock images or custom images that were imported from {{site.data.keyword.cos_full_notm}}.
 All images are cloud-init enabled.
 You can connect to your instance without using a password by adding *SSH keys*.

 You can create instances with up to 80 Gbps network bandwidth per instance.
 Each instance can be multi-homed, that is, you can create multiple network interfaces per instance.